csdms/bmi/docs/source/bmi.spec.rst

 **Implementation notes**

-* *Parallel*: All functions MUST be called on all MPI threads.
+* *Parallel*: All functions MUST be called on all MPI ranks.
-  When a function returns a status code, the value returned SHOULD be the same across all MPI threads.
+  When a function returns a status code, the value returned SHOULD be the same across all MPI ranks.
-  All other return arguments MUST be the same across all MPI threads unless explicitly stated otherwise.
+  All other return arguments MUST be the same across all MPI ranks unless explicitly stated otherwise.

 .. table:: **Table 3:** Summary of BMI functions.
    :align: center